 No. 2 on the top story list was the continuing saga of the Vermont Yankee nuclear plant.
 The year began with a ruling from Judge J. Garvan Murtha of the U.S. District Court in Brattleboro that the plant could continue operating despite the state's efforts to close it.
 The judge ruled that in its efforts to close the Vernon reactor, the Legislature had improperly let its concerns about nuclear safety influence it.
-Federal law makes nuclear safety the sole purview of the Nuclear Regulatory Commission.

 The stories were ranked by combining the number of votes they got among survey respondents with the ranking each voter gave them.